hashicorp/terraform-website/content/source/docs/plugin/framework/diagnostics.html.md

 wrong.
 Terraform's abstraction for this is called a "diagnostic", and it's a powerful tool for surfacing information to practitioners.

-In the next-generation provider development framework, diagnostics are often found in response structs or as returns from functions or methods:
+In the provider development framework, diagnostics are often found in response structs or as returns from functions or methods:

 ```go
 func (m myResource) Create(ctx context.Context, req tfsdk.CreateResourceRequest, resp *tfsdk.CreateResourceResponse)